alextsfox/academic-kickstart/content/project/ec/index.md

     - PhD Research
 ---

-I'm building a high-throughput data pipeline to process data from the US-CPk Ameriflux site.
+Building a high-throughput data pipeline to process high frequency eddy covariance data from the US-CPk Ameriflux site.

-This is part of my PhD research.

-This page is incomplete.
-More to come later.